LinkedInLearning/testing-react-applications-with-jest-and-react-testing-library-6045230/README.md

 ![course-name-alt-text][lil-thumbnail-url]

+## Course Description

+<p>This course is designed for advanced React developers who want to master testing practices using React Testing Library.
+Join instructor Oluchukwu Okpala as she demonstrates how to write effective unit and integration tests, simulate user interactions, mock APIs, and successfully apply test-driven development (TDD) principles.
+By the end of this course, you’ll be prepared to ensure your React applications are robust, scalable, and maintainable through comprehensive testing techniques and best practices.</p><p>This course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time, all while using a tool that you’ll likely encounter in the workplace.
+Check out “Using GitHub Codespaces" with this course to learn how to get started.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.